Rishi Sunak warned rushing MPs into Brexit deal vote ‘will go badly wrong’

 Meanwhile, Dominic Raab has said “good news” on a deal on the Northern Ireland Protocol could be delivered within “days, not weeks” and appeared to confirm MPs would get a vote in parliament.

-Suggesting there will be a vote on a deal announced within days, the deputy prime minister told the BBC: “MPs will get the chance of expressing themselves.
+Saying the PM was “on the cusp” of a deal, the deputy prime minister told the BBC: “MPs will get the chance of expressing themselves.
 Parliament will have the ability to express itself.”

 Mr Raab also suggested that Mr Sunak negotiated a mechanism that will address what the DUP and their allies call the “democratic deficit” in the Northern Ireland Protocol.